Dayne-Game/Coding-Journal/JavaScript Journal/JavaScript.md

 document.writeLine("The value for variable b is now "+ b) //This will also work
 ```

-Variabel scope using let instead of var:
+Variable scope using let instead of var:
 ```
 let a = 10;